 All first year graduate students will be assigned an initial advisor upon entering the Chemistry Graduate Program.
-New students will meet with this advisor during the Chemistry Orientation

-Program in order to determine course enrollment for their first semester.
+New students will meet with this advisor during the Chemistry Orientation Program in order to determine course enrollment for their first semester.
 All first year graduate students must choose a major area and a research advisor by the end of their first semester in residency.
 Each student should interview at least three regular faculty members concerning their research interests and projects as well as attend all Fall Faculty Seminars.
 After these interviews, the student will submit the Advisor Selection Form to the Graduate Office, thereby providing a list of their top 3 choices for Advisor.
-Advisor assignments will be announced within a week after the deadine for submission (Friday before Thanksgiving, typically).
+Advisor assignments will be announced within a week after the deadline for submission (Friday before Thanksgiving, typically).

 The Graduate Office, in conjunction with the Advisor, will assign a Guidance Committee to the student by the start of their second semester.
 The Guidance Committee, of which the research advisor is Chairperson, is composed of four MSU faculty members.
 Faculty from other Departments are allowed when the dissertation research is allied with other disciplines.
 The Chairperson of the Guidance Committee must be a member of the regular faculty of the Chemistry Department, or be recognized as jointly-appointed faculty who are allowed to be advisors for Chemistry graduate students.
 Additional faculty members beyond the minimum of four may be invited to join the Guidance Committee.
 One member of the Guidance Committee will serve as the second critical reader of the dissertation, and this Second Reader will Chair the Comprehensive Examination meeting.
+The procedure for the approval of non-regular MSU faculty, academic specialists, and external members to serve on graduate student guidance committees https://grad.msu.edu/non-regular-faculty-committees/ is as follows: The proposed guidance committee member will need to send a letter/e-mail indicating a commitment to serve for the guidance committee.
 Graduate students meet with their Guidance Committees at least three times - at their First Committee Meeting, their Comprehensive Examinations, and their Dissertation Defense.
 Other meetings of the Committee may be called at any time by the Student, Committee member(s), or the Associate Chair for Education.